scraptechguy/ScreenSaver/README.md

-This is the original work of mine
+Yep, this is the original work of mine.
+Feel free to use it though!